Menu

 You can also apply for life insurance coverage in your first trimester.
 Most pregnancy-related illnesses like gestational diabetes and high blood pressure don’t start showing up until you’re later on in your pregnancy, so you won’t have them in your first trimester, even if you develop them later.

 Should you wait until you give birth to apply for life insurance coverage?
-Often, the answer here is actually a solid “no.” There are three main reasons for this.

 1. If something terrible happens while you’re giving birth and you die in childbirth, then it’s too late to apply for life insurance cover.
 You’ll leave behind nothing more than your standard estate, which isn’t all that much for many young parents these days.

-2. Late-term pregnancy symptoms and post-partum symptoms, like weight gain and lingering high blood pressure, can be factors that increase the costs of your life insurance cover.
-You may then be better off waiting until these resolve, if they resolve at all, before applying.
-Unfortunately, that leaves you with months or years without cover that would be a valuable asset to have.
+You may be better off waiting until these issues are resolved, if they are resolved at all, before applying.
+Unfortunately, that leaves you with months or years without cover that would be a valuable asset.

 3. Post-partum depression is, unfortunately, a very real and significant cause of other health issues and problems in new parents and is a risk factor that your insurance provider will need to consider.